Vulcan nerve pinch: Physiology

 Although entirely fictional, fans and critics of the show have tried to explain how the pinch may work.
-It has been compared to the "karate chop", which was used implausibly in other 1960s television series to render opponents unconscious.
+It has been compared to the "karate chop", a trope used in other 1960s fictional television series to render opponents unconscious.

 Nimoy's theory that the pinch may be linked to telepathy is in contrast to when four non-telepathic entities, the android Data, Voyager's holographic Doctor, Strange New World's La'an Noonien Singh and The Next Generation's Captain Jean-Luc Picard use the pinch in later Star Trek television shows.

 The book The Making of Star Trek by Stephen E. Whitfield and Gene Roddenberry offers a simple explanation: the pinch blocks blood and nerve responses from reaching the brain, leading to unconsciousness.
 How this might lead to instantaneous unconsciousness is not explained.
 In this earliest of Star Trek reference books, the pinch is referred to as the "Spock Pinch."

 At least one being, Gary Seven, resists the Vulcan neck pinch during a fight in the episode "Assignment: Earth".
 Dr. McCoy describes the alien-raised Seven as human, albeit with a perfect body.

 In the Star Trek: Voyager episode "Cathexis", the Doctor inspects a crewmember who was found unconscious and observes an extreme trauma to the trapezius neck bundle, "as though her nerve fibers have been ruptured"; and it is later revealed that the person was the victim of a nerve pinch.